akshatabhat/CS839_DataScience/README.md

 <hr>
 <a name="envsetup"></a>

+**Precision Recall Results for CloudMatcher's Candidate Set:**
+Recall = [0.982813752548643 - 1.0054215415690038]
+Precision = [0.9325870283311566 - 0.9451907494466212]

+**Precision Recall Results for Candidate Set with OUR Blocking Rule:**
+Recall = [0.9941176470588236 - 0.9941176470588236]
+Precision = [0.9012651926029382 - 0.9159391084723305]

+Take a look at the jupyter_notebook.pdf for the results of all the steps and the code we added to the provided notebook.

+**Blocking Rule Description:** Our matching task was to find same papers between arxiv and cvpr.
+Our blocking rule was to check if the number of authors of both entries was the same.

+**Analysis of Blocking Rules:**
+We observed that the blocking stage in CloudMatcher removed a large number of true matches.
+We proved this running the debug_blocker on the reduced candidate set (candidate set with our blocking rule).
+Here we found that most (196 / 200) of the tuple pairs that were true positives had been removed by CloudMatcher.
+Our own blocking rule removed 4 / 200 of them, because even though the papers seemed to match, their number of authors was different.

 ### Python Environment Setup

 Follow the steps in this section to setup an anaconda virtual environment that contains all the required dependencies/libraries to run the code in this repository.